ronwellman/geco/message_board/README.md

 This lab should be completed after going through the [Networking Primer](./Networking_Primer.pdf) PDF.
-The document takes roughly 30-45 minutes to get through and the lab should take about 15-20 minutes.
-To allow for questions, discussions, and troubleshooting, 1.5 hours is a good timeline to shoot for.
+The document takes roughly 30-45 minutes to get through.
+Additionally, there is a [Wireshark](./wireshark.pcapng) PCAP to demonstrate Encapsulation, DHCP, ARP, DNS, TCP, HTTP, and ICMP.
+This takes about 15 minutes to get through.
+The lab to build the message board client should take an additional 15-20 minutes.
+To allow for questions, discussions, and troubleshooting, you'll need roughly 1.5 hours to cover all of the material.

 ## Networking Concepts